 3.5 What Are Optimal Body Fat Levels?

-Your pre-meal blood glucose will continue to decrease as you reduce body fat levels to below your Personal Fat Threshold.
+Your pre-meal blood glucose will decrease as you reduce body fat levels below your Personal Fat Threshold.
 Your blood glucose meter can provide insight into whether you carry excess fat, regardless of weight.

 A bodybuilder may still be healthy despite having a high Body Mass Index (BMI) so long as they are not carrying too much fat.
 But even bodybuilders can gain too much fat in their pursuit of strength and see their blood glucose rise.
 Being strong doesn’t necessarily mean you have excellent body composition or metabolic health.

 Data-Driven Fasting is a great way to ensure that someone looking to gain strength doesn’t gain excessive body fat that will compromise their health.
 As you reduce your body fat levels to fitness and athlete levels, you will find that your blood glucose naturally starts to decrease towards optimal levels.

 The pictures below show what this looks like visually.